 Joachim: “You mean getting to know Vedrana and the rest of the management team, our great team spirit, what people are like and so on?
 Definitely.
 That's what makes us special.”

-Dejan: “And also the current projects.
+Armin: “And also the current projects.
 The lead from Germany and the collaboration with the people here in Croatia, Serbia etc.”

 Joachim: “Of course we want to grow with CROZ DACH in Munich, so that we always have at least one person who speaks good German for all typical roles and skills.”